grafana/agent/docs/sources/flow/reference/components/phlare.scrape.md

 ## Exported fields

-`pprof.scrape` does not export any fields that can be referenced by other components.
+`phlare.scrape` does not export any fields that can be referenced by other components.

 ## Component health

-`pprof.scrape` is only reported as unhealthy if given an invalid configuration.
+`phlare.scrape` is only reported as unhealthy if given an invalid configuration.

 ## Debug information

-`pprof.scrape` reports the status of the last scrape for each configured scrape job on the component's debug endpoint.
+`phlare.scrape` reports the status of the last scrape for each configured scrape job on the component's debug endpoint.

 ## Debug metrics

-* `agent_pprof_fanout_latency` (histogram): Write latency for sending to direct and indirect components.
+* `phlare_fanout_latency` (histogram): Write latency for sending to direct and indirect components.

 ## Scraping behavior

-The `pprof.scrape` component borrows the scraping behavior of Prometheus.
+The `phlare.scrape` component borrows the scraping behavior of Prometheus.
 Prometheus, and by extent this component, uses a pull model for scraping profiles from a given set of _targets_.
 Each scrape target is defined as a set of key-value pairs called _labels_.